 What Could Be Done Better?

 Because the carbon fibre deck is hollow, there is a lot of space inside the enclosure surrounding the electronics.
 So, sometimes when you are travelling at high speeds you can hear a slight rattling noise of some of the components.
 However, I don’t think it’s anything to worry about.

-I searched the internet looking for other Miles Board reviews and I couldn’t find a single bad review of it.
+I searched the internet looking for other Miles Board customer reviews and all I could find were the “5-star” reviews on their website.
+Not a single mention of concern or a rating less than 4.9 stars… Hardly sounds transparent to me.